 - Begin promoting your guide at least four weeks before your event starts.

-- Ensure that it's easy for people to download your guide by including a link to your landing page.
+- Ensure that it's easy for people to download your guide by including a link to your guide's Guidebook Web page.

-- Make your guide is the go-to source of information for the event.
-If your schedule or speakers change, make sure you update your guide.
+- Make your guide the go-to source of information for the event.
+If your schedule or speakers change, make sure you update your guide accordingly.

 User engagement is a measure of how much time users spend in your guide, and how many actions they take.
-By looking at the time spent in your guide, you'll be able to determine whether people found the guide information to be useful.
+By looking at the time spent in your guide, you'll be able to determine whether people found the information in the guide useful.
 A high adoption rate is meaningless without a correspondingly good user engagement rate.
 If all of your attendees download your guide, but only open it once, was all the time and effort you spent building out the guide worthwhile?